Imageomics/kabr-tools/README.md

 ## Citation

-If you use this toolkit in your research, please cite both this package and the associated paper:
+If you use this toolkit in your research, please cite both this package and the associated paper ([kabr-tools: Automated Framework for Multi-Species Behavioral Monitoring](https://arxiv.org/abs/2510.02030)):

 **Package citation:**
 ```bibtex